herrevilkitten/holiday-in-ten-towns/Session_8.md

 		* When they arrived, Ragnar explained what happened.
 Midnight showed the rock.
 The captain identified the rock as _shardalin_, a special kind of rock.
 She also mentioned a few things about the marks on the map, namely that the dwarves would know more about Kelvin's Caern and the other (in the south) is in the middle of nowhere.
 		* The group was asked about what happened at the Cauldron.
 Lies may have been said.
 		* The captain told the party about [Renaldo], a halfling that runs seances at the White Lady Inn.
 	* The captain escorted the group to the inn.
-Renaldo started to put on one
+Renaldo started to put on one hell of a show.
+		* The group found seats.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNjEzODk3MDA5LDQzMjExOTI4Nyw5MjU5Nj
-UxNTMsOTkyODY2MDQ0LDIwODU3NjUwNzUsMTIzNTU5OTk0MSw0
-NTU4MDQwMTMsLTE3MTg1ODM1NDcsMTA0OTEzMDk3LC02NDk4Mj
-AyOTksLTk5MzY2Mzc2MSwtMTI0MDc4NjkxMSwtMTQ4MzgzOTEz
-OCwxNDE5NjM4MDYzLDEwMzI5MTA2NjFdfQ==
+eyJoaXN0b3J5IjpbLTcxMDMwNjczNSw0MzIxMTkyODcsOTI1OT
+Y1MTUzLDk5Mjg2NjA0NCwyMDg1NzY1MDc1LDEyMzU1OTk5NDEs
+NDU1ODA0MDEzLC0xNzE4NTgzNTQ3LDEwNDkxMzA5NywtNjQ5OD
+IwMjk5LC05OTM2NjM3NjEsLTEyNDA3ODY5MTEsLTE0ODM4Mzkx
+MzgsMTQxOTYzODA2MywxMDMyOTEwNjYxXX0=
 -->